pragmatrix/Dialog/README.md

 # Dialog

-A framework to specify declarative user interfaces and applications in F#.
+Declarative, code-driven user interfaces and applications in F#.
 Inspired by [React](http://facebook.github.io/react/).

 License will be BSD.